hachyderm/runbooks/moderation/server-blocking.md

      * For silences, put "Spam" or "Bot Activity".
   9. Click "Create Block"
   10. Communicate to the suggester that you've taken action, and what action you've taken.
-  11. Communicate to the moderation team that you've taken action, what action you've taken, and the reason.
+  11. Post in the `#🐘-hachyderm-mods` channel on discord that you've taken action, what action you've taken, and the reason.